subsquid/docs/docs/tutorials/ethereum-local-development.md

 npx hardhat compile
 ```

-You should find the contract's ABI at `artifacts/contracts/Lock.sol/Lock.json`.
-This file **will be useful in squid development**.
+You should find the contract's ABI at `artifacts/contracts/Lock.sol/Lock.json`. **We will use this file in squid development.**

 #### 4. Launch hardhat node